Cynaria/room-eez/README.md

 room-eez
 ========

-So that roommates can get their shit together
+So that roommates can organize their stuff together